Academic Planning Guide

 BASE’s School-to-Work Careers program aims to improve the way students are prepared for college, careers, and citizenship.
 The goal is to improve learning through interesting and relevant experiences that integrate school-based and work-based learning and foster real-world applications of principles and concepts.
 Students interested in school-to-work activities should speak to BASE's School–to–Work Coordinator and their counselor for more information and registration.
 The following opportunities are available to BASE students:

 - Structured Work Experience: A currently employed student who would like to gain additional skills in the workforce may receive 0.5 elective credit per semester after completing some specific requirements.
 A total of 1.0 elective credit can be earned by juniors and seniors through work-related activities.
-IMPORTANT NOTE: Pre-registration with the School-to-Work coordinator at the beginning of each semester is required to earn credit.
+IMPORTANT NOTE: Pre-registration with your counselor at the beginning of each semester is required to earn credit.

 Withdrawal From School

 Students planning to transfer to another school must present a written request from a parent/guardian to the Counseling Office.
 The registrar will issue a withdrawal slip for the student to present to teachers in order to receive grades and return textbooks and Chromebook.
 Withdrawing from school for any reason other than transferring to another school requires working with a counselor and/or administrator.
-Students are automatically withdrawn following the 10th consecutive day of absence per Oregon law.
+Students are automatically withdrawn following the 10th consecutive day of absence per Oregon law, no matter the reason for the 10 consecutive missed days.
 State law prohibits students from leaving school before age 18 or earning a GED or high school diploma.
 A release from compulsory education may be granted at 16 or 17 years of age under special circumstances (see counselor or Administrator).

 Transfer Credit